 I believe I can help you find this better balance for yourself.
 Contact me if you’re ready to take that first step.

-Rob is a Specialist in Fitness Nutrition, certified by the International Sports Sciences Association and is dedicated to constantly further his education in the field of health, wellness & nutrition and is a Certified Holistic Health Coach from the American Association of Drugless Practitioners after studying with the Institute of Integrative Nutrition.
+My interest in nutrition as a way to help others started when I earned a certerificate in Fitness Nutrition from the International Sports Sciences Association.
+From there I went on to become a Certified Holistic Health Coach from the American Association of Drugless Practitioners after studying with the Institute of Integrative Nutrition.

-Rob is also one of the co-hosts of The Wake Up Call, a health & wellness program that broadcasts out of the Twin Cities area on AM950, as well as streaming online.
+One of the more enjoyable ways I found to bring the discussion on health to others was asone of the founding producers and hosts of The Wake Up Call, a health & wellness program that broadcast out of the Twin Cities area on AM950 for nearly four years.

 - Continuing Education Credits